 It takes many forms but the most common are sexual exploitation, forced labour and domestic servitude.
 Victims are forced to work in various settings such as brothels, cannabis farms, nail bars, car washes, agriculture, and even within people’s homes.

 Slavery isn't confined to history or other countries.
+It is a myth that slavery and forced labour was stopped in the 19th century with the introduction of The Slavery Abolition Act 1833.
 It's a global problem and is happening right now, here in Lancashire.

 Unfortunately, few people understand modern slavery and many confuse it with ‘migrant working’ or ‘illegal immigration’.